sachinchoolur/lightGallery/site/content/demos/methods.md

 lead:
     'You can use lightGallery plugin instance public methods to trigger specific lightGallery actions. lightGallery provides several useful methods which can be used to customize the gallery or to build your own features.
-You can find list of methods in the <a href="../../docs/methods/">docs</a>'
+You can find the list of methods in the <a href="../../docs/methods/">docs</a>.'
 date: 2020-10-06T08:48:57+00:00
 lastmod: 2020-10-06T08:48:57+00:00
 draft: false